A guide to makers' shops and galleries

 Researching shops

 When choosing a shop, do some desktop research to find out if they have a particular niche.
 There is no point applying if your items don’t fit; for example, do they only stock sustainable goods, or children’s stuff, or homewares?
-Some shops have a geographic focus and will only take items made within a specific area.
+Some shops have a geographic focus and will only take items made within a specific area to support local makers.

 It is a good idea to visit a shop before applying.
 What kind of area is it in?
 Does the street have good footfall?
 Is it next to other nice shops?
 If you can’t go in person, use Google Maps or Streetview to help!

-Does it look professional and well organised?
+Does the shop look professional and well organised?
 What size and location is the space on offer?
 Is the space well lit?
 There is no point agreeing to pay rent for a space that you don’t feel confident that your items will look good in.
+Some shops will rotate the stock so that everyone has a chance to be in prime position - this means eye-level, rather than down at the bottom of a shelf.

 Does the shop have a website and can your items go on it?
 This could be a great bonus.